 Ultraviolet light is damaging to your eyes and can create both temporary and long-term vision issues.

-- UV protection safety glasses protect you from exposure to the ultraviolet rays of the sun.
-If you work outdoors or play outdoors, your glasses need UV protection, and that’s completely different from the color or shade of your lenses.
+UV protection safety glasses protect you from exposure to the ultraviolet rays of the sun.
+If you work outdoors or play outdoors, your glasses need UV protection.

-UV protection is coated onto your glasses to reflect UV rays and keep your eyes safe, even if you aren’t in sunlight.
+UV protection keeps your eyes safe, even if you aren’t in sunlight.
 Welding arc, medical lab equipment, and some dental equipment are all sources of UV light that require eye protection without shade.

-- Essential for: Everyone exposed to UV light.
+Essential for: Everyone exposed to UV light.
 If you work indoors and are exposed to UV light, clear safety glasses keep you laser-focused while protecting your eyes.
-Outdoors, a pair of tinted safety glasses can provide both shade and protection from UV-related eye issues, like photokeratitis.
+Outdoors, a pair of tinted safety glasses can provide both shade and protection from UV-related eye issues like snow blindness (photokeratitis).

 Your regular sunglasses need not apply.
 The UV protection offered by safety glasses allows you to protect your eyes both indoors and out.